Compassionate St. Louis Child Support Lawyers

 While it is understandable that a parent may fall behind on their payments due to inescapable situations such as the loss of employment or income, Missouri law will take action to ensure that the parent pays what they are owed.
 Parents who do not comply with their payment agreement will be penalized by a fine and possible jail time.

 The amount owed varies from case to case but the longer you let the payments remain past-due, the more likely you will be charged with contempt.
 Criminal prosecution is possible if a paying parent stops paying support for six months within a twelve-month duration.
 The custodial parent may request a hearing prior to a judge on the past payments.
+If they do not attend the hearing, then a warrant can be released by the Missouri family court for their arrest.
+Keep in mind, you can still be held in contempt or sent to prison for breaking the child support order.
+The severity of the charges may depend solely on the amount unpaid.
+Having an experienced lawyer by your side is crucial at this point.

 Focused on Reaching Fair Child Support Outcomes for Clients